 \subsubsection{CSS Modulation}

-Semtech has released the LoRa physical layer in 2014 that adopts a modulation variant of CSS \cite{Wu2021}.
-CSS enables it to reach large distances while resisting interference, fading, and Doppler effects.
-Frequency Shift Keying (FSK) modulation may also be employed.
+Semtech released the LoRa PHY layer in 2014 adopting a modulation variant of CSS \cite{Wu2021}.
+The CSS enables it to reach great distances while resisting interference, fading, and Doppler effects.
+Frequency shift keying (FSK) modulation may also be employed.
 Although FSK achieves low-power consumption, it falls short of LoRa CSS's communication range.
-CSS consists of modulating the information-carrying signal in the form of a series of chirp pulses and passing it through a FEC mechanism before the transmission.
-A chirp is defined as a temporal profile of the frequency response that shifts from one frequency $f_0$ to $f_1$ during time interval $T$ (Figure \ref{fig:1a}).
-We can distinguish two types of chirps in LoRa as shown in \cite{Edward2021}, first where the frequency linearly increases from the minimal frequency $f_{min}=-\frac{BW}{2}$ to the maximal frequency $f_{max}=-\frac{BW}{2}$ called base chirp (Figure \ref{fig:2b}).
-Second is the down-chirp whose frequency shifts from $f_1$ to $f_2$, the base chirp's complex conjugate.
+The CSS modulates the information-carrying signal in the form of a series of chirp pulses and passes it through an FEC mechanism before the TX.
+A chirp is a temporal profile of the frequency response that shifts from one frequency $f_0$ to $f_1$ during time interval $T$ (Fig.~\ref{fig:1a}).
+We can distinguish two types of chirps in LoRa as indicated in \cite{Edward2021}.
+First where the frequency linearly increases from the minimal frequency $f_{min}=-\frac{BW}{2}$ to the maximal frequency $f_{max}=-\frac{BW}{2}$ is called the base chirp (Fig.~\ref{fig:2b}).
+The second type is the down-chirp, whose frequency shifts from $f_1$ to $f_2$, the complex conjugate of the base chirp.

 In CSS, a modulator generates multiple chirps for different digital inputs, each with a distinct temporal shift from the base chirp.
-CSS uses a sequential series of rising and falling chirp pulses to transmit data, such as chirp is a symbol, and the symbol time is the length of time between chirps.
+In addition, CSS uses a sequential series of rising and falling chirp pulses to transmit data, such as chirp is a symbol, and the symbol time is the length of time between chirps.
 Unlike the direct sequence spread spectrum, CSS spreads frequencies using chirp pulses rather than pseudo-random code sequences.
 The number of bits encoded for a symbol is the SF (ranging from 7 to 12).
 For instance, if the SF is 7, it is feasible to send 7 bits and 256 distinct patterns over one symbol; if SF is 8, it is possible to send 8 bits and 512 different patterns.
 The initial frequency of the chirp indicates the values taken by the symbol.
-SF can be calculated based on the number of chirps $N$ as follows:
+The SF can be calculated based on the number of chirps $N$ as follows: